 Camp Fire First Texas President/CEO Announces Retirement

-Fort Worth, Texas (February 26, 2020) - Ann Sheets, president/CEO of Camp Fire First Texas, announced she will be retiring from her position in June 2020.
+Fort Worth, Texas (February 26, 2020) - Ann Sheets, president/CEO of Camp Fire First Texas, announced she will be retiring from her position in Fall 2020.

 In the past 5 years under her leadership as CEO, Sheets has guided the organization through key transitions including sharpening the organization’s focus on mission-centric programs, securing a $1.1 million grant for the construction of a lake at Camp El Tesoro, which completed the funding for the capital improvements at camp, and diversifying funding sources for the organization.

 Her connection to Camp Fire has been a life-long endeavor having begun her involvement with the organization in childhood as a Blue Bird and later earning the WoHeLo Medallion as a teen member.

 Sheets has spent her entire professional career supporting the mission of Camp Fire.
 She first joined Camp Fire First Texas as the El Tesoro camp director in 1977.
 She then served as assistant executive director of outdoor programs and facilities, then as sr. vice president of administration and finance before moving into the CEO role.
 Prior to her work with Camp Fire First Texas, she worked for Camp Fire councils in Indianapolis, Washington, D. C., San Francisco and her hometown of Henderson, Texas.

 “I am grateful to have had the opportunity to learn and grow with Camp Fire and to have met and interacted with so many outstanding volunteers, colleagues and donors over the last 43 years,” Sheets shared.